Arab Invasion in India

 - In the 8th and 9th centuries, the Turks dominated the Caliphs of Baghdad

-- They extended their dominion beyond Sind and Multan into India and finished the work begun by the Arabs.
+- They extended their dominion beyond Sind and Multan into India.

 |Rani Bai’s heroic defense

-- The wife of Dahir and the other women of Sind put up a heroic defense within the Fort of Rewar.
+- The wife of Dahir and the other women of Sind put up a heroic defence within the Fort of Rewar.